nextest-rs/nextest/site/src/book/custom-test-harnesses.md

 ## Manually implementing a test harness

-For your test harness to work with nextest, follow these rules (keywords are as in [RFC2119]):
+For your test harness to work with nextest, follow these rules (keywords are as in [RFC 2119]):

 [RFC2119]: https://datatracker.ietf.org/doc/html/rfc2119